yarohtar/cam-maths-notes-obsidian/README.md

 # How to navigate
 Firstly, you can switch between editing and reading mode in the top-right corner.

-By hitting CTRL+O, you'll be able to search through files.
+By hitting CTRL+O (plus icon on phone), you'll be able to search through files.
 Search for the course that interests you and you'll usually find an indexed file of sections / topics in that course.
 You can click on links to open further files (CTRL+Click to open in new tab).
 You can also use CTRL+J or the arrow in the top-left to navigate back.

 Whenever you see a link, you can hover over while holding CTRL and it will show you a popup window of what that link is pointing to.
 This is useful if you just want to peak a definition and don't wanna open a new file.